amized/freedux/docs/introduction.md

 Single tree global state management for the modern React, without the bloat.

 The idea of Freedux is to give you a single, immutable, strongly typed object tree that can be shared easily across your components.
-This is similar to redux, but unlike redux, the Api is super simple and requires minimum boiler plate code to use.
+This is a similar concept to redux, but unlike redux, the Api is super simple and requires minimum boiler plate code to use.

 ## Features